 - Spread marketing content

 - Work on your community management

 The Video King in China.
-It’s basically a video sharing app.
+It’s basically a video-sharing app.
 Young and middle-aged people love it.
 It allows individuals or companies to create video content and spread it to a very large audience.
 Plus, it gives you the possibility to spread some ads and sell your product or services directly on the app.
-It can be a very efficient way to get news leads.
+It can be a very efficient way to get new leads.
 Fun and intuitive, potential customers will love to interact with you through the app.
 It’s also a very good way to support your KOL strategy.